 Collecting feedback data is key to understand your customers

 The Director of Product & Technology, Dominique Ziegelmayer, spoke about how ML systems should consider different aspects of a user’s behavior to make better sales decisions.
-He gave the example that he wanted to order something using Amazon Alexa and Alexa took his order history into account, but not his written feedback, which resulted in a not-made sale because of poor product suggestion.
+The example he gave us was about him wanting to order something using Amazon Alexa.
+When Alexa suggested a product, she took his order history into account, but not his written feedback, which resulted in a not-made sale because of a poor product suggestion.

-Holger Weiss,the CEO of German Autolabs, talked about the aspects of having a conversational assistant in a car and how it should become from a simple voice to a really enjoyable and helpful co-driver.
-Examples of intelligent behavior were that the assistant should not talk in situations of high focus, like switching the line or taking an exit.
-To be honest, in a lot of fields where conversational interfaces / chatbots are used, I am rather skeptical, because I skim a well-prepared website containing information or use a well-structured UI usually much faster than interacting over a conversational interface.
-Therefore, I see cars as a very interesting environment where having conversational interfaces makes a lot of sense, because you cannot use something else.
+Holger Weiss,the CEO of German Autolabs, talked about the aspects of having a conversational assistant in a car and how it should develop from a simple voice to a really enjoyable and helpful co-driver.
+Examples of intelligent behavior he gave included that the assistant should not talk in situations of high focus, for example when the driver is switching lines or is taking an exit.
+To be honest, in a lot of fields where conversational interfaces / chatbots are presented at the moment, I am rather skeptical, because I skim a well-prepared website containing information or use a well-structured UI usually much faster than interacting over a conversational interface / chatbot.
+Voice assistants as a form of a conversational interface, on the other hand, make a lot of sense, especially in environments where your alternatives to voice and listening is quite limited as it is in cars.

 How to build an agile team?